 - Birmingham City University, Parkside Building, Cardigan Street, B4 7BD

 - The Jazz Centre (UK), The Beecroft Gallery, Southend.SS2 6EX (duplicate collections of books and journals on loan).

 The location of individual items or collections may be found in our on-line catalogue, through an email enquiry, or by telephone to our research archivist during normal opening hours at Loughton.
-The contact details and opening hours can be found here.
+The contact details and opening hours can be found on our Contact Page.

 All users to the sites at Loughton and Birmingham are asked to sign our visitors’ book on arrival.
 Signing this book signifies acceptance of our conditions of use.

 Our staff are alert to the issues around disability and we aim to make all visits to Archive pleasant and comfortable.
-Access arrangements are detailed here and we invite visitors to contact us with any further questions before visiting.
+Access arrangements are detailed on our Contact Page and we invite visitors to contact us with any further questions before visiting.